Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-Air purifiers can be a great way to improve the overall air quality of a room and reduce the number of allergens and irritants, especially for those with chronic breathing and respiratory issues, but they can be expensive not only to purchase but to maintain.
-If you’d like to know how to make an air purifier yourself, several quick, easy solutions can save you money and stress and scratch that DIY itch all at once.
+Air purifiers can be a great way to improve the overall air quality of a room and reduce the number of allergens and irritants, especially for those with chronic breathing and respiratory issues.
+But they can be expensive not only to purchase but to maintain, which is why you might be interested in making your own air purifier.
+Making an air purifier is a relatively simple and straightforward process.

 Below we’ll briefly discuss the different kinds of best air purifiers and their function, and walk you step-by-step through the process of making your own, including all the materials and tools you’ll need.